nodejs/i18n/content/v10.x/en-US/doc/api/assert.md

 In the last three cases `actual`, `expected`, and `operator` have no influence on the error message.

-Example use of `stackStartFunction` for truncating the exception's stacktrace:
+Example use of `stackStartFn` for truncating the exception's stacktrace:

 ```js
 function suppressFrame() {